-A Ports table appears that includes all ports in the chassis that appear in the View frame.
+A Ports table appears that includes all ports in the chassis.
 A radio button appears to the left of each table entry.

-Step 3 Click the radio button next to the port whose bridging properties you want to view.

-Step 4 Choose Show Bridging from the Show Options drop-down menu.
+- Step 3 Click the radio button next to the port with bridging properties you want to view. - Step 4 Choose Show Bridging from the Show Options drop-down menu.